AnonymousMFTracer/Supplementary-Material/readme.md

 Using this information, MFTracer concludes that the actual fund provider is the criminal-controlled EOA 0, and that the fund recipients are EOA 1 and the criminal-controlled smart contract.
 Then it applies subsequent computational steps on $G_\mathrm{L}$ to determine the fund flows from EOA 0 to EOA 1 and the smart contract, thereby fully uncovering the underlying fund movements of this complex transaction.

 ### III.
-Proof for the Pruning Inequality ([PDF version](https://github.com/AnonymousMFTracer/Supplementary-Material/blob/main/Supplementary%20Material.pdf))
+Proof for the Pruning Inequality ([recommended PDF version](https://github.com/AnonymousMFTracer/Supplementary-Material/blob/main/Supplementary%20Material.pdf))

 For a valid money flow path $a_1\rightarrow a_2\rightarrow...\rightarrow a_n$, let $t_i$ represent the timestamp of the flow between address $a_i$ and address $a_{i+1}$.
 We have $t_i \ge t_{i-1}$ holds for all $1 < i < n$.
 It follows that for all $0<j<i<n$, we have $t_i\ge t_j$.
 Continuing with the notation of the paper, it follows straightforwardly that a valid path from $a_1$ to $a_n$ exists in $G$ only if